App Volumes architecture

 Currently App Volumes supported databases are listed under the System Requirements in the product documentation.

 Below are two examples of deployment, the manual deployment using the App Volumes ISO installer and the option presented during the automated App Volumes workflow deployment from Azure/AWS Marketplace.
-You as the administrator are asked to select the location of the database, if you choose to install a local database, a SQL Express database is installed on the same App Volumes Manager server machine, and this option is best choosed for non-production environments.
+You as the administrator are asked to select the location of the database, if you choose to install a local database, a SQL Express database is installed on the same App Volumes Manager server machine, and this option is best suited for non-production environments.
 Choose to connect to an “existing SQL Server database” or “Remote SQL Server database” to a pre-provisioned highly available SQL infrastructure.

 Figure 8: App Volumes database location selection from the App Volumes ISO installer during manual deployment